-The Board of Directors recommends you vote FOR each of the following: 1.
-Election of Directors Nominees 1.
-W. Keith Maxwell III 02 Kenneth M. Hartwick The Board of Directors recommends you vote FOR the following proposal: 2.
-To ratify the appointment of KPMG as the Company's independent registered public accountants for 2015.
-NOTE: To transact such other business as may properly come before the Annual Meeting.
-Nominees Of W. Keith Maxwell III O2 Kenneth M. Hartwick The Board of Directors recommends you vote FOR the following proposal: 2.
-To ratify the appointment of KPMG as the Company's independent registered public accountants for 2015.
-NOTE: To transact such other business as may properly come before the Annual Meeting.
-The Board of Directors recommends you vote FOR the following proposal: 2.
-To ratify the appointment of KPMG as the Company's independent registered public accountants for 2015.
-NOTE: To transact such other business as may properly come before the Annual Meeting.
-2. To ratify the appointment of KPMG as the Company's independent registered public accountants for 2015.
-NOTE: To transact such other business as may properly come before the Annual Meeting.
-NOTE: To transact such other business as may properly come before the Annual Meeting.
-Against t Abst 0 C Please sign exactly as your name(s) appear(s) hereon.
-When signing as Please sign exactly as your name(s) appear(s) hereon.
+DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+For Withhold For All All All Except The Board of Directors recommends you vote FOR each of the following: 0 0 0 1.
+Election of Directors Nominees 01 W. Keith Maxwell III 02 Kenneth M. Hartwick The Board of Directors recommends you vote FOR the following proposal: For Against Abstain 2.
+To ratify the appointment of KPMG as the Company's independent registered public accountants for 2015. Ο NOTE: To transact such other business as may properly come before the Annual Meeting.
+Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 All holders must sign.
 If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.
+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date